+• Globally and across Europe, obesity levels are rising and populations are consuming inadequate intakes of vegetables, fruits, fiber, essential fatty acids and certain micronutrients.
+This comes with an enormous health, well-being and financial toll for individuals and societies.
+The world needs a transformed food system: one that supports sustainable, nutritionally balanced diets for all.

+• As a company, we are committed to meeting increasing consumer demand for affordable nutritious food.
+We want to grow the proportion of our food that comes from healthy meal choices and nutritionally improved products.

-- Our Nutrition Manifesto sets out our eight key commitments to empower positive choices and we continuously work to improve our product portfolio using an externally verified Nutrient Profiling Tool, with over 90% of our products (based on net sales) already qualifying as a healthy meal choice (HMC).
-We use on-pack nutritional labelling across all of our markets and in addition to improving our own product offering we participate in a number of external partnerships that seek to influence a shift towards healthier, more sustainable diets. - Our "Clean Labelling Policy" which has been in place since 2003 outlines our approach to ingredient selection to ensure that all new products are free from flavor enhancers, artificial flavors and artificial colorants.
+• Our Nutrition Manifesto sets out our eight key commitments to empower positive choices and we continuously work to improve our product portfolio using an externally verified Nutrient

+Profiling Tool, with the majority of our products (based on net sales) already qualifying as a healthy meal choice (HMC) - well above the food industry average.
+We launched a new Future of Nutrition strategy in January 2022, to reflect the evolving nature of the Nomad Foods product portfolio.
+This now includes Occasional Foods such as pizza and ice cream, alongside our core Everyday Foods products such as vegetables, fish, plant-based foods and chicken.
+We use on-pack nutritional labelling across all of our markets and in addition to improving our own product offering we participate in a number of external partnerships that seek to influence a shift towards healthier, more sustainable diets.

+• Our "Clean Labelling Policy", which has been in place since 2003, outlines our approach to ingredient selection to ensure that all new products are free from flavor enhancers, artificial flavors and artificial colorants.
+Our approach to ingredient selection ensures we meet consumer demand for more familiar ingredients.